Locations Contact

 Banner media

-Treatment for Pressure Ulcers at Foot & Ankle Specialty Group
+Treatment for Pressure Ulcers at Dr. Salma Aziz, Foot and Ankle Speciality Group Inc.

 Pressure ulcers should be taken seriously.
-At Foot & Ankle Specialty Group, we can treat this issue, and we encourage you to contact our office if you’re concerned about them.
+At Dr. Salma Aziz, Foot and Ankle Speciality Group Inc., we can treat this issue, and we encourage you to contact our office if you’re concerned about them.
 We are a podiatry practice founded by Dr. Salma Aziz in 2001, and now joined by foot and ankle surgeons Dr. Petrina Yokay and Dr. Jessica Arneson.
 We are a professional and nurturing female surgeon group addressing foot and ankle injuries and conditions of all kinds.

 Schedule a consultation media